bob3000/kubernetes-workshop/README2.md

 seems to be a commented value but where does it go from there.
-The story continues in the MySQL's [deployment.yaml](https://github.com/helm/charts/blob/master/stable/mysql/templates/deployment.yaml) there you can see how it's put into an environment variable in the container definition.
+The story continues in the MySQL's [deployment.yaml](https://github.com/helm/charts/blob/master/stable/mysql/templates/deployment.yaml) there you can see how it's put into an environment variable called `MYSQL_USER` in the container definition.
+The browser search will help you to find it.

+**Exercise:**

 It's you turn now.
-Implement our Ghost Chart in exactly the same way by replacing the hard coded values in [charts/ghost/templates/deployment.yaml](charts/ghost/templates/deployment.yaml) with variables and put the belonging values into the [charts/ghost/values.yaml](charts/ghost/values.yaml).
+Implement our Ghost Chart in exactly the same way by replacing the hard coded environment variables in [charts/ghost/templates/deployment.yaml](charts/ghost/templates/deployment.yaml) with variables and put the belonging values into the [charts/ghost/values.yaml](charts/ghost/values.yaml).

+Don't get confused by the length of the MySQL chart's `deployment.yaml`.
+Just focus on the `.env` section.
+Variables are written between curly braces and their values have to be defined in `values.yaml`.
+If you have ever written an HTML template in your life you should feel kind of at home.

+In `deployment.ymal` replace the hard coded value `ghost` for `database__connection__user` with a variable between curly braces like `{{ .Values.database__connection__user }} and then give it a value in `values.yaml` like `database__connection__user: ghost`.
+That's all it takes.

 If you want to use default values in the _Deployment_ definition is up to you.
 Personally I think it's cleaner to set the values right in the